OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 3. Restart the server and wait for it to come back online.
 4. Remove the drain mode from the node.

+## Create a Single Production Instance

+One question we get asked a lot is "should we have a single instance to deploy to all environments or have an Octopus Deploy instance per environment?"
+Unless there is a business requirement, our recommendation is to have a single instance to deploy to all environments and use Octopus Deploy's RBAC controls to control permissions.
+We recommend this to avoid the maintenance overhead involved with having an instance per environment.

+Of the users who opt for an instance per environment, we see them have an instance for **development** and **test** environments with another instance for **staging** and **production** environments.

+If you go down that route you would need a process to:
+- Clone all the library variables and project variables, and notify you when a new scoped variable is added.
+- Sync the deployment and runbook processes, but skip over steps assigned to **development** and **test**.
+- Update any user step templates to the latest version.
+- Ensure the same lifecycle names exist on both instances but not have the same phases.
+- Copy releases but not deployments.
+- Clone all the project channels.
+- And more.

+Using the Octopus Deploy API, all of that is possible, however it will require dilligence and maintenance on your part.
+Unless there is a specific business requirement, such as security team requirements or regulatory requirements, we don't recommend taking that on.

 <span><a class="btn btn-success" href="/docs/getting-started/best-practices/spaces-recommendations">Next</a></span>